dotnet/docs/docs/architecture/dapr-for-net-developers/publish-subscribe-buildingblock.md

 Some message brokers offer a queueing mechanism and can persist messages once received.
 In this case, the consumers don't even have to be online when a publisher sends the message.
 Once the consumer comes back online, the message is delivered to it so the consumer can handle it.
 This offers you temporal decoupling of publishers and consumers and helps to decrease coupling between services.

 There are several message broker products available - either commercial software as well as open-source software.
 Each one has its advantages and drawbacks, which you have to match with the requirements you have for the system you're building.
 To ensure your application is not tied to a specific message broker product, an abstraction layer is often created.
 Although this is a wise decision, it contains a fair amount of code you have to write and maintain.
-And often, this code is also not very trivial and error-prone.
-This is exactly where Dapr can come to the rescue.
+And often, this code is also not very trivial and error-prone to write.
+This is exactly where Dapr comes to the rescue.

 The Dapr Publish/Subscribe building block is an abstraction of the Publish/Subscribe messaging pattern.
 Because Dapr offers this abstraction, you don't need to create and maintain your abstraction-layer anymore.
 This provides a productivity boost and gives you more time to actually write software that is valuable for the business.